MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 ---

 ## Summary
 This proposal aims to add a new JSON-RPC method, `wallet_revokePermissions`, to MetaMask.
 This method is designed to offer a high degree of flexibility in managing permissions.
-Specifically, it allows for the revocation of an entire permission object, thereby removing all accounts linked to a given invoker.
-Alternatively, it can selectively revoke permissions for a specific account or a set of accounts connected to that invoker.
-In doing so, this method bolsters user control and privacy by providing a more granular way to manage permissions for connected dApps and accounts.
+Users can either revoke all permissions for a connected dApp or selectively revoke permissions for specific accounts linked to a given invoker.
+This streamlines the user experience by reducing the number of steps needed to manage permissions and disconnect from dApps, thereby aligning with traditional OAuth systems for enhanced user control and privacy.

 ## Motivation
-Revoking permissions is a crucial part of any permission-based system.
-This feature would bring MetaMask's permission model closer to feature-parity with traditional OAuth-based systems, allowing users and dApps to manage permissions more effectively.
-Allowing users to revoke permissions (e.g. disconnecting accounts) would cater to the needs of both users and dApp developers, ensuring a more robust and secure environment.
+The existing permission system lacks a streamlined way for users and dApps to manage and revoke permissions.
+This proposal aims to:

+1. Streamline User Experience: Currently, disconnecting a dApp requires navigating through multiple UI layers.
+Implementing `wallet_revokePermissions` will simplify this process and align with user expectations.

+2. Close an Ergonomic Gap: Being able to request permissions but not revoke them programmatically is inconsistent and poses challenges for developers.
+This proposal offers a holistic solution for permission management.

+3. Developer Experience: Dapp developers currently might resort to mocking disconnect functionality, which is not a genuine revocation of permissions. `wallet_revokePermissions` allows for an authentic disconnect, enhancing security and user trust.

+4. User Experience: Enabling users to have granular control over their permissions directly from within the dapp not only enhances UX but also aligns with best practices in data privacy and user agency.

+By implementing wallet_revokePermissions, we achieve feature parity with traditional permission systems, offering a more robust, secure, and user-friendly environment.

 # Usage Example
 ```